 Logging Sensitive Information

-Running Gradle with the DEBUG log level can expose security sensitive information to the console and build log.
+Running Gradle with the DEBUG log level can potentially expose sensitive information to the console and build log.

 • Environment variables